 2. ProVideoPlayer 2

 Renewed Vision (makers of ProPresenter) have recently released ProVideoPlayer 2, a easy to use and clean interface with powerful advancements under the hood.
-I’ve been a fan of PVP for a number of years as it’s always had the cleanest user interface in the market.
 PVP 2 adds an incredible multiscreen layout tool that makes utilizing multiple displays through multiscreen processors as easy as drag and drop.
 The newest version also integrates with a world of other technological interfaces which makes projection mapping, edge blending, control from a switcher or lighting console a heck of a lot easier.
 The biggest benefit of PVP2 is it’s ability to create easy to fire Macros controlling multiple surfaces with multiple different pieces of content with the single click of a button.

 Free Trial: Yes (watermarked output)